SpadeHeart

 Tuesday Evenings - The atmosphere is a little more relaxed, and the number of boards played is limited.
 A host is normally available.

 Thursday DaytimeThe first step.
-A brand new session for beginners and improvers.
+A teaching session for individual beginners and improvers.
 This is your chance to play some new & unseen hands of bridge, whilst talking about a host of different topics and enjoying a variety of different cakes each week.
 NO Master points or NGS grading movement is given.
-A host will be normally available.

 Thursday EveningsThese have an even more competitive atmosphere.
 Pairs of visitors are always welcome, but if you need a partner, please place an advert in Pianola, on Partner Finder.
 Very occasionally, there are Teams Events (see Monday evenings above for the protocol).